-Harriet has long been considered a stylish, upscale name in England, but is still waiting to be revived in the U.S. --though some parents seeking a solid, serious semi-classic are beginning to consider it.
+Harriet has long been considered a stylish, upscale name in England, but it's still waiting to be revived in the US—though some parents seeking a solid, serious semi-classic are beginning to consider it.

-Cutifying nicknames for Harriet include Hattie, Hetty and Hatsy.
+Cutesy nicknames for Harriet include Hattie, Hetty, and Hatsy.
 A related idea: Henrietta.